Avuvos/OverTheWire-Solutions/README.md

 This repository contains structured solutions for various OverTheWire wargames.

+**Krypton** and **Natas** feature fully automated Python solvers.
+Each script automatically retrieves the password for the next level.

 Each solution explains the underlying concepts and techniques rather than just providing answers.

 ## Repository Structure